exasol/kafka-connect-jdbc-exasol/README.md

 ### Testing Connect Sink (Kafka -> Exasol)

-* Now we should create an exasol sample schema and table.
+* Now we should create an Exasol sample schema and table.
 This example creates a `country_population` table inside `country_schema` and will be the destination for the kafka topic records.
   **This step should happen before Kafka connector configurations setup otherwise it will not find the sink table in Exasol**